kyab/mruby-arduino/README.md

 How to use
 -------------------------------------
-At first you should make cross-build setting to mruby/build_config.rb.
-Please add following lines to mruby/build_config.rb.
+At first you should make cross-build setting for your board.
+For chipKIT Max32, please add following lines to mruby/build_config.rb.

 	 MRuby::CrossBuild.new("chipKitMax32") do |conf|
 	 	toolchain :gcc